ucbdrive/few-shot-object-detection/README.md

 ## Installation

 FsDet is built on [Detectron2](https://github.com/facebookresearch/detectron2).
-You may follow the official [installation](https://github.com/facebookresearch/detectron2/blob/master/INSTALL.md) for more instructions.
+Note that you don't need to build detectron2 seperately as this codebase is self-contained.
+You can follow the instructions below to install the dependencies and build `FsDet`.

 **Requirements**
 * Linux with Python >= 3.6